codelamp/theory/README.md

 6. For the `square`, scan for a divide of "," &mdash; each divide makes an `item`.
 7. For the `squareOptional`, do the same as for `square`.
 8. The resulting object *(simplified here for brevity)* would be `[['object', 'number', 'function'], ' ', ['object']]`.

+Whilst to achieve the above seems quite simple, the code behind it is quite complex.
+This is because each specific operation takes into account the fact that tokens may be escaped, or within sub ranges... it is not just as simple as using `.indexOf` and `.split`.

 > NOTE: For now only string tokens are supported, but the future should see Regular Expressions and ES6 support for string tokens.